-The preparation of Consolidated Financial Statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of Consolidated Financial Statements in conformity with IFRS requires management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets, liabilities, the disclosures of contingent assets and contingent liabilities at the date of financial statements, income and expenses during the period.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimates are revised and in future periods which are affected.

-In particular, areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognized in the financial statements include the following:
+Application of accounting policies that require critical accounting estimates and assumption having the most significant effect on the amounts recognized in the financial statements are:

-- Measurement of the recoverable amounts of cash-generating units containing goodwill (Note 6) - Useful lives of property, plant and equipment (Note 3 e and Note 5) - Useful lives of intangible assets (Note 3 f and Note 6) - Lease classification (Note 3 g, 9, 17 and 33) - Utilization of tax losses (Note 11) - Measurement of defined employee benefit obligations (Note 18) - Measurement of share-based payments (Note 30 and Note 37) - Valuation of financial instruments (Note 3 c, 4, 38 and 39) - Provisions and contingencies (Note 3 m and 35)
+- Measurement of the recoverable amounts of cash-generating units containing goodwill (Note 6) - Useful lives of property, plant and equipment (Note 3 e and Note 5) - Useful lives of intangible assets (Note 3 f and Note 6) - Lease classification (Note 3 h, 9, 17 and 32) - Utilization of tax losses (Note 11) - Measurement of defined employee benefit obligations (Note 18) - Measurement of share-based payments (Note 29 and Note 36) - Valuation of financial instruments (Note 3 c, 4, 37 and 38) - Provisions and contingencies (Note 3 n and 34) - Determination of percentage completion in construction contracts (Note 3 j)